Central Texas HAIL, WIND AND STORM DAMAGE

 Shingles roofs especially take a beating during high winds, despite most being rated to withstand 90 mph winds.
 Damage to your roof can begin at around 50 mph, so you should know how to check your roof for such damage.

-What Is Austin TX Wind Damage?
+What Is Central Texas TX Wind Damage?

 The wind can get under a corner or small piece of the shingle and curl it, or rip it off completely.
 This can leave your roof exposed in those areas, leading to leaks.